What causes farts?

 Foods that are rich in undigested non-absorbable fibers, aka prebiotics, are great to feed the healthy bacteria in the gut.
 But foods like sugar, processed food, and processed wheat can feed unhealthy bacteria and yeast—and thus battle with the healthy bacteria in your gut for the same terrain within the gastrointestinal tract.
-“This battle can result in bloating and the formation of foul-smelling gas,” Dr. Hartman says.
+“This battle can result in bloating and the formation of foul-smelling gas,” says Dr. Hartman.

 Interestingly, his training taught him to notice odors associated with certain types of infections.
 “You learn what scents signify what type of bacteria are predominant in the gut,” he says.
 “When you have seen people with infections, colitis, C. diff, and so forth, after a while you learn to tell by the gas what kind of strange brew is going on in the bowels."

 What are the best foods to eat?

 The best foods to eat for gut health are brightly colored and fiber-dense.
-“One of the newer leading edges of research is looking at plant chemicals like polyphenols and phytosterols,” Dr. Hartman says.
+“One of the newer leading edges of research is looking at plant chemicals like polyphenols and phytosterols,” says Dr. Hartman.
 These are all fancy words for the colors of vegetables and fruits that feed the bacteria in your gut.
-“Carotenoids (yellows/organs), polyphenols (purples), naringins (orange), and the like all feed the bacteria in your GI tract,” he says, so work towards eating the rainbow in order to feed your gut and promote better digestion with a normal range of farting.
+“Carotenoids are yellow or orange, polyphenols are purple, naringins are orange, and the like all feed the bacteria in your GI tract,” he says.
+Eating the rainbow feeds your gut and promotes better digestion with a healthy amount of farts.

 The next thing to include is fiber.
 “Some of the best forms are root vegetables, artichokes, Jerusalem artichokes, resistant starches, such as from cold cooked potatoes, yams, broccoli, brussels sprouts, and cauliflower,” he says.
 All these are great sources for the right kind of fiber and the right kind of nutrition for your gut.
 So, enjoy these in side dishes, stir-fried meals, salads, and more.